PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505; It is normal for the VMs to briefly lose connectivity to Panorama after first joining.

+> &#8505; This feature is only implemented for AWS currently.

 > &#10067; What is required to enable these logs during boot process?

 ---